Andrea/andrea.github.io/_posts/2014-01-20-standing-desk-day-by-day.markdown

 ## Day 4

-Started the day with a lot of energy (and an 8 mile cycle) I m after the first half and feeling good.
-I m noticing my upper-back is really way less tense than normal (ie never noticed how tense I was) also feeling a bit of pain in my lower back, I guess it's muscle building for standing for longer because it goes away.
+Started the day with a lot of energy (and an 8 mile cycle) I'm after the first half and feeling good.
+I'm noticing my upper-back is really way less tense than normal (ie never noticed how tense I was) also feeling a bit of pain in my lower back, I guess it's muscle building for standing for longer because it goes away.

 ## Day 5